T: 01822 851370 E: [email protected]

 Rural connectivity featured prominently in Parliament last week, with concerns raised both during departmental Oral Answers to Questions and later at Prime Minister’s Questions.
 During Science, Innovation and Technology questions, MPs pressed the Minister for Digital Government and Data on...

-The NHS Confederation ’s State of Integrated Care Systems 2024/25: Delivering Through Change report sets out a candid picture of England’s 42 ICSs under sustained strain.
-It finds systems are “operating under unprecedented demand, constrained resources and uncertainty...
+The NHS Confederation’s State of Integrated Care Systems 2024/25: Delivering Through Change report sets out a candid picture of England’s 42 ICSs under sustained strain.
+It finds systems are “operating under unprecedented demand, constrained resources and uncertainty about future funding...

 Sign up to receive all our latest news and updates.